 - Certified True copy of the self-attested Identity proof of the first subscriber(s) and director(s).

-After due verification of the application and documents provided, the concerned RoC may grant the Certificate of Incorporation (COI), which is a conclusive proof of existence of the company, wherein the date of Incorporation, Company Identification Number (CIN) and Permanent Account Number (PAN) is mentioned with the sign and seal of the Registrar.
+After due verification of the application and documents provided, the concerned RoC may grant the Certificate of Incorporation (COI).
+It is a conclusive proof of existence of the company, wherein the date of Incorporation, Company Identification Number (CIN) and Permanent Account Number (PAN) is mentioned with the sign and seal of the Registrar.

 Once, the Certificate of Incorporation is granted, the company may commence the Business Activity as the Incorporation procedure is completed.